 - Action KPIs are: clicks, calls, sign-ups, sales

-To optimise the effectiveness of your video campaign, you first need to know what are the most important viewer actions to measure, and why.
+To optimize the effectiveness of your video campaign, you first need to know what are the most important viewer actions to measure, and why.

 Measuring how your video campaigns perform

-View rate shows you the number of views or engagements your video ad receives divided by the number of times your ad is shown (video and thumbnail impressions).
+View rate shows you the number of views or engagements that your video ad receives divided by the number of times that your ad is shown (video and thumbnail impressions).

-Clicks show you the number of times people clicked on your video.
-Clicks can help you understand how well your ad is appealing to people who see it.
+Clicks show you the number of times that people clicked on your video.
+Clicks can help you to understand how well your ad is appealing to the people who see it.
 Engaging ads are more likely to receive clicks.

 Click-through rate (CTR) is the number of clicks that your ad receives divided by the number of times your ad is shown.
 It is shown as a percentage.

 Engagements show you the number of clicks on interactive elements such as teasers or icons to expand any cards on your video.

 Engagement rate is the number of engagements that your ad receives (for example, clicks on card teasers and icons) divided by the number of times it’s shown, given as a percentage.